Identity Orchestration: how to manage identity in multi-cloud

-Identity Fabric orchestrates identity silos across cloud platforms
+Identity fabric orchestrates identity silos across cloud platforms

 A critical part of adopting a multi-cloud strategy is managing the new identity silos that come with each cloud.
 A distributed identity solution equips you to manage identities and policies across multiple clouds consistently.
 This new distributed model is called Identity Orchestration.

-Identity Orchestration is an approach that respects the individual platforms you’re managing, whether that’s a cloud provider like AzureAD or AWS or whether it’s a SaaS application.
-With identity orchestration, you can define rules or policies for access and authentication centrally, then convert them and distribute them to the individual apps or systems.
+Identity Orchestration is an approach that respects the individual platforms you’re managing, whether that’s a cloud provider like AzureAD or AWS or whether a SaaS application.
+With identity orchestration, you can define rules or policies for access and authentication centrally, then convert them and distribute them to individual apps or systems.

-Identity orchestration is built on an Identity Fabric – a framework designed to let you consistently manage identity and access for apps running on multiple clouds.
+Identity orchestration is built on an identity fabric – a framework designed to let you consistently manage identity and access for apps running on multiple clouds.
 It allows you to integrate silos of identity across different cloud platforms and on-premise systems to enforce consistent policies across multiple cloud platforms.
 This way, you can manage all of the various silos as a single entity rather than individually.